Clinical Research Glossary

 Information collected from or about people taking part in a research study.

-To stop a study treatment or stop being a participant in the study.
+To stop a study treatment in a participant.

 double-blind study